schmidtseb/japanese-reader/arc42.md

 -   **API Key Exposure/Management:** A default API key embedded at build time could be extracted from the static JS files.
 The reliance on users providing their own key is a significant hurdle for non-technical users.
 -   **Gemini API Changes/Costs:** The application is tightly coupled to the Gemini API.
 Breaking changes in the API or its pricing model could render the app unusable or expensive.
 -   **IndexedDB Complexity:** While abstracted by `db.ts`, IndexedDB has complexities (e.g., versioning, transaction management) that can be a source of bugs if not handled carefully.

+### Technical Debt

+-   **Limited Test Coverage**: While unit tests cover critical business logic (SRS, DB, state reducer) and some key UI components (`EditorView`), test coverage for other UI components and complex user interaction flows (e.g., `ReadingModeView`, `ReviewController`) remains low.
+This means some regressions in the UI or component interactions may not be caught automatically.
 -   **SRS Algorithm Rigidity:** The custom SRS algorithm in `srs.ts` is based on fixed intervals.
 More advanced systems use dynamic intervals based on performance, which could provide better learning outcomes.

-### Technical Debt

--   **Simplified Furigana Logic:** The comment in `Furigana.tsx` notes that the okurigana-aware parsing is "simplified and might have edge cases."
-This could lead to incorrect furigana rendering for complex words.
--   **Lack of Unit/Integration Tests:** The codebase does not contain any test files.
-This increases the risk of regressions when making changes.
-Key logic, especially in `srs.ts`, `db.ts`, and the context reducers, should be unit tested.

 ---